What is in this leaflet

 VPRIV should only be given to the person for whom it was prescribed.
 Do not give VPRIV to someone else even if his/her symptoms are the same.
 It may not be safe for another person to use VPRIV.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are receiving VPRIV.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using VPRIV.

 In studies with VPRIV, side effects were mainly seen while patients were being infused with the medicine or shortly after the infusion was finished.
 These side effects, known as infusion-related reactions, included: